-At 10 o’clock next morning, twelve women from the National Woman’s Party took up posts outside the White House entrances.
-They stood in silence, wearing purple, yellow and white ribbons, and holding large banners, which read:
+At 10 o’clock the next morning, 12 women from the National Woman’s Party took up posts outside the White House entrances.
+They stood in silence, wearing purple, yellow, and white ribbons, and holding large banners, which read:

 “Mr. President, what will you do for woman suffrage?”